Quick start guide

 Configuring your agent for MCP

 By default, tessl init will attempt to auto-detect your coding agent and configure MCP support automatically.
-If you don't have any agent configuration installed yet, or want to explicitly specify which agent to configure, use the --agent flag:
+If you don't have any agent configuration installed yet, or want to explicitly specify which agent to configure, use the --agent flag or view additional configuration options on Custom agent setup:

 tessl init --agent cursor